 Obviously, this doesn’t apply to decisions about a child’s education or medical care or other situations in which their opinion affects a real-world decision.
 “But most arguments don’t fall in that category,” says Headlee.
 “In most cases, it simply bothers us when we have a strong belief and a loved one thinks very differently.”

 Hear the complete grievance

-Listen to what they have to say, all the way to the end.
+Listen to what your significant other has to say, all the way to the end.
 “Don’t assume you know what they’re saying after hearing only a few words and then stop listening while you simply wait for your chance to respond,” Headlee advises.
 “Take a breath after they finish a sentence before you answer and use that time to think about what you just heard.
 Many arguments occur because of miscommunication and misunderstandings.
 You can prevent that if you set a goal of understanding what the other person is telling you.”
-Learn how to have calmer conversations by being a better listener.

 Don’t say “Yes, but…”

-Using this phrase “Yes, but” is a passive-aggressive way to disagree with your partner and opens the door to an adverse reaction, says Jen Elmquist MA, a licensed marriage and family therapist and author of Relationship Reset: Secrets from a Couples Therapist That Will Revolutionize Your Love for a Lifetime.
+Using the phrase “Yes, but” is a passive-aggressive way to disagree with your partner and opens the door to an adverse reaction, says Jen Elmquist, a licensed marriage and family therapist and author of Relationship Reset: Secrets from a Couples Therapist That Will Revolutionize Your Love for a Lifetime.
 In this context the “but” cancels out the affirmative yes, she says.
 “Using ‘yes, but’ in conversations closes you off to each other, creating distance and isolation while setting you up for conflict,” says Elmquist.
 Be aware of the signs of passive-aggressive behavior you don’t want to turn into habits.